-The demand for rental assistance far exceeds the supply.
-Applicants are usually placed on waiting lists from 12 to 24 months, depending on their current housing status and the area of the state and program funding levels.
+Through its branch offices, IHFA administers approximately 3,708 Housing Choice Vouchers.
+However, the demand for rental assistance far exceeds the supply.
+Applicants are placed on waiting lists which varies from 12 months to over 2 years, depending on their current housing status and the area of the state and program funding levels.

 Frequently Asked Questions

-The preference for which you qualify, the date of your application and rental assistance availability all determine how quickly you will receive assistance.
-Once your name comes to the top of the waiting list, you will be contacted by your local branch office to complete eligibility determination and participate in a participant briefing that explains the program.
+The preference for which you qualify, the date of your application, and rental assistance availability all determine how quickly you will receive assistance.
+Once your name comes to the top of the waiting list, you will be contacted by your local IHFA branch office to complete eligibility determination and attend a participant briefing that explains the program.

 You may not be considered eligible if you: